bk-az/fd2zd/README.md

 # Freshdesk to Zendesk Migration
 Migrate your Freshdesk users, tickets and tickets conversations / comments to Zendesk.
 ## Setup
-Before migrating tickets you need to setup the environment and install necessary packages.
+Before migrating tickets you need to set up the environment and install the necessary packages.
 ### Install Ruby
-The version of Ruby used during development was 2.7.1, in order to use other versions of ruby you may need to update the Gemfile.
+The version of Ruby used during development was 2.7.1, to use other versions of ruby you may need to update the Gemfile.
 ### Install MySQL
-MySQL is used as a relational database management system, which is used to store tickets locally for successful ticket migration, monitoring progress and also for post-migration verification.
+MySQL is used as a relational database management system, which is used to store tickets locally for successful ticket migration, monitoring progress, and post-migration verification.
 ### Install Dependencies
-After installation of Ruby and MySQL, run below command to install the requirements.
+After installation of Ruby and MySQL, run the below command to install the requirements.
 ```sh
 bundle install
 ```
 ### Configure
 Open `fd2zd.rb` file and update the configurations.
-For **Freshdesk** you will need to update following configurations:
+For **Freshdesk** you will need to update the following configurations:
 - `subdomain` - Subdomain of Freshdesk account
 - `api_token` - Your Freshdesk API Key
 - `include_conversations` - Import conversations of each ticket as well
 - `filter` - Define criteria to migrate only required tickets
 - `tickets_updated_since` - This should be set to any date which is older than your Freshdesk account creation date

-For **Zendesk**, update following configurations:
+For **Zendesk**, update the following configurations:
 - `subdomain` - Subdomain of your Zendesk account
 - `api_token` - API Token created in your Zendesk account
 - `admin_email` - Admin Email of Zendesk account.